Thomascountz/Thomascountz.github.io_old/_portfolio/1_project.md

       └── spec_helper.rb
 {% endhighlight %}

-<p>As you can probably tell, my focus from early on was with the separation of concerns.
-Each class was contained with it's own file, and each class had it's own test.
-Speaking of tests, this project was my first experience using doubles like <code>player1 = double('player')</code> to ensure that one class' tests aren't dependent on a separate class.<br><br>The other very fun part of building this game was writing the <code>Board#win?</code> method.
+<p>My focus from early on was with the separation of concerns: each class was contained within it's own file, and each class had it's own test.
+Speaking of tests, this project was my first experience using doubles like <code>player1 = double('player')</code> to ensure that one class' tests weren't dependent on another class.<br><br>The other very fun part of building this game was writing the <code>Board#win?</code> method.
 I approached this problem a few different ways.
 The first thing to note is that I used a nested array to represent my board:</p>

 {% highlight ruby %}
 [['.', '.', '.', '.', '.', '.', '.'],